triestpa/You-Should-Learn-Regex/README.md

 #### Full Email Regex

 This is a very simplistic example which ignores lots of email-validity edge cases.
-I don't reccomend using this in you applications, it would be best to instead use a reputable email-validation library, or to track down a more complete email validation regex.
+I don't recommend using this in you applications; it would be best to instead use a reputable email-validation library, or to track down a more complete email validation regex.

 For instance, here's a more advanced expression from [emailregex.com](http://emailregex.com/) which matches 99% of RFC 5322 compliant email addresses.